joshuaingles/zestyChallenge/README.txt

 -- Go

 -- About --
 This is my work for the ZestyChallenge ( https://github.com/zesty-io/gists/tree/master/code-challenge-autocomplete ).
 The challenge was to create an autocomplete web service in Go that used the entire works of Shakespeare as a reference.
 The service takes in a term ( i.e. "th" or "fr" ) and finds the top 25 matches based on word frequency.
-If less than 25 words match the term, then it shows however many words match the term ordered from highest occurance to lowest occurance of the word.
+If less than 25 words match the term, then it shows however many words match the term ordered from highest to lowest occurance of the word.

 -- Instructions --